September 21, 2017 Update

-As of the end of the July 2017 reporting period, 26 percent of Medicaid Redeterminations have been completed and submitted to Maximus, TennCare’s contractor for Medicaid financial eligibility reviews.
-Thank you to everyone involved who has assisted in the submission of these in a timely manner.
-We will update this number monthly to ensure full transparency.
+As of the end of the August 2017 reporting period, 43 percent of Medicaid Redeterminations have been completed and submitted to Maximus, TennCare’s contractor for Medicaid financial eligibility reviews.

 Starting in 2017, Medicaid eligibility redeterminations are required on an annual basis for persons in the DIDD waivers except those receiving standalone Supplemental Security Income (SSI).
 ISCs will be responsible for working with the person and/or the authorized representative to complete the packets on an annual basis and submitting them for approval.
 The expectation is these will be completed around the annual ISP planning meeting as they will be due again on the same date in each subsequent year.

 It’s important to stress that given the large number of reviews to be completed, it will take a team effort on the part of DIDD, ISCs, providers and the people we support to ensure continuation of services.
 As DIDD’s waivers are closed to new enrollment, failure to complete the redetermination packet will result in disenrollment after a period of time.
 Those who are disenrolled will not be able to re-enter the DIDD waivers.